actionsteve/actionsteve.github.io/_posts/2017-6-28-FirstBlog.md

 title: Project Benson
 ---

 Learning data science at Metis is a project-driven experience.
 Over the twelve week program, we'll tackle five real world projects that build upon our experiences in the classroom.
-Follow along here, as a blog about this journey.
+Follow along here, as I blog about this journey.

 ## What is the challenge?